marianocabezas/brainharmonic/README.md

 ## Data
 This project is purely open source.
 Therefore, we will be using publicly available data following open policies and the appropriate privacy and ethical regulations.
 For that reason, our data we will be gathered from [OpenNeuro](https://openneuro.org/).
 Ideally, we would like to use data from studies were groups are defined, or where subjects can be clustered, to represent different styles of music and to map them into a latent space based on similarity.

+Since this project deals both with brain signal files and musical files.
+In order to provide training samples, we have included MIDI files from the [DeepSymphony repository](https://github.com/Shaofanl/DeepSymphony).

 ## Collaborator set-up requirements
 The whole project will be based on python 3.x coding.
 While other preprocessing tools not based on python for fMRI/xEG can be used to clean or prepare the input signals for the model, the models will be implemented in python, preferrably using pytorch.
 Some useful python packages to start hacking include:
 - [Numpy](https://numpy.org/) and [Scipy](https://scipy.org/) (basic matrix operations)